judebattista/ansible-sandbox/README.md

 	3. Check "allow management operating system to share this network adapter"
 	4. For compatibility with this repo, name the switch "ansibleSandbox".
 You can use any name you wish, but you'll need to edit the Vagrantfile later.

-Note: Open Windows Terminal as Administrator whenever you’ll run `vagrant up` with the Hyper-V provider as Hyper-V needs elevation.
+Note: Open Windows Terminal as Administrator whenever you will run `vagrant up` with the Hyper-V provider.
+Hyper-V requires elevated privileges to run correctly.

 ## WSL Update and install basic dependencies on WSL
 1. sudo apt update